TheWithered/TheDetectionExperiment/README.md

 We deliberately use user agent checking as less as possible, as that is generally agreed upon to be deprecated / bad practice.
 Instead, we utilize feature detection and JavaScript browser hacks.
 User agent sniffing is used only in the event that no alternatives are available.

 Many Chinese browsers are hard to detect.
 Particularly 360 Secure Browser by Qihoo is tedious to strap, as the browser has no exclusive properties / known JS hacks and is programmed to change its user agent in set intervals.
 A Chinese programmer has developed a workaround to this, but it requires jQuery.
-You can find thee code [here](https://github.com/cloudcome/alien/blob/master/src/core/navigator/shell.js).
+You can find the code [here](https://github.com/cloudcome/alien/blob/master/src/core/navigator/shell.js).

 # Usage guide